zz22394/presto/presto-docs/src/main/sphinx/sql/describe-input.rst

 Describes the input parameters for a prepared statement.
 It returns a table with the position and type of each parameter.
 If the type of the parameter can not be determined, unknown is returned.
+For more information on preparing a statement see :ref:`prepare`.

 Examples
 --------